 Electroactive polymer synthesis and characterization

-George A. Kumi, Assistant Professor (PhD, U Southern California, 2007)
+- George A. Kumi, Assistant Professor (PhD, University of Southern California, 2007)

 Analytical and physical chemistry, microfluidic devices